Bioconductor/bioconductor.org/content/news/bioc_3_15_release.md

   of healthy individuals) to identify epimutations in the given case sample.
 It also contains functions to annotate and visualize the identified epimutations.

+- [extraChIPs](/packages/extraChIPs) This package builds on existing tools and adds some simple but extremely useful capabilities for working with ChIP-Seq data.
+The focus is on detecting differential binding windows/regions.
+One set of functions focusses on set-operations retaining mcols for GRanges objects, whilst another group of functions are to aid visualisatino of results.
+Coercion to tibble objects is also included.

 - [fastreeR](/packages/fastreeR) Calculate distances, build
   phylogenetic trees or perform hierarchical clustering between the